ARMmbed/mbed-os-examples-docs_only/APIs_Drivers/BusOut_ex_1/README.md

 # BusOut example

-The BusOut interface can be used to create an artificial bus of pins out of any digital ins.
-The pins do not have to have sequential hardware addressing.
-This example program counts up from 0 to 15 or binary 0000 to 1111 .
+You can use the BusOut interface to create an artificial bus of pins out of any digital ins.
+The pins don't need sequential hardware addressing.
+This example program counts up from 0 to 15 or binary 0000 to 1111.
 The effect of this is turning LED1-LED4 on or off according to the number going across the bus.
-The example code toggles LED's on / off, if a tricolor led is on the board then the led will change colors.
+The example code toggles LEDs on and off.
+If a tricolor LED is on the board, the LED changes colors.

-**Note**: When initializing a BusOut object you initialize pins in their bit order from right to left, be careful as the bit order is the reverse of the object initializing order.
+**Note**: When initializing a BusOut object, you initialize pins in their bit order from right to left.
+Be careful because the bit order is the reverse of the object initializing order.

 | Integer | binary | LED On(1) / Off(0)
 | ------- | ------ | ------------------